huggingface/accelerate/docs/source/usage_guides/megatron_lm.md

 This is fine for most cases wherein pre-training jobs are run using Megatron-LM features and you can easily compute the `perplexity` using the loss.
 For GPT model, returning logits in addition to loss(es) is supported.
-These logits aren't gathered across data prallel ranks.
+These logits aren't gathered across data parallel ranks.
 Use `accelerator.utils.gather_across_data_parallel_groups` to gather logits across data parallel ranks.
 These logits along with labels can be used for computing various performance metrics.